Kiteboarding: Governance

 Several world cup events are sanctioned by the WS on behalf of the International Olympic Committee, a private association.

 KPWT exchanged endorsements with IKA in 2009.
 Both become opposing parties as the IKA also got an agreement with PKRA.
-IKA threatened and banned riders which take part in competitions without its endorsement.
+IKA threatened and banned riders who take part in competitions without its endorsement.

 In 2015, the PKRA was sold to a group of investors, becoming the Virgin Kitesurfing World Championship (VKWC).

 The WS itself has split the governance of its own events between the GKA for the expression disciplines and the IKA for the racing disciplines.
 The GKA has then split the expression disciplines, choosing to run the Wave and Strapless Tour themselves, while ceding to the World Kiteboarding League to run the freestyle events and the Kite Park League to run the park events.
 The freestyle events were then handed to the Kiteboarding Riders United (KRU).

 Styles

 Several different kitesurfing styles are evolving, some of which cross over.

-Styles of kiteboarding, include freestyle, freeride, speed, course racing, wakestyle, big air, park, and surfing.
+Styles of kiteboarding include freestyle, freeride, speed, course racing, wakestyle, big air, park, and surfing.